AgnusBlitter/CloudUploader-CLI/README.md

 ## Improvements

-> verify if the file to upload exist
+Verify if the file to upload exist

 ## Contributing